AldairNunezCA/AldairNunezCA/README.md

 ## 🌟 Interests & Hobbies
 - 🎬 **Animated Movies**: I'm a huge fan of well-crafted animation, whether it's from big studios like Pixar or smaller indie films.
-- 🎮 **Video Games**: I enjoy exploring any games that offer great storytelling, unique mechanics, and challenging gameplay.
+- 🎮 **Video Games**: I enjoy exploring any game as long as it offers great storytelling, unique mechanics, and challenging gameplay.
 Or at least a cute character. 🤗

 ## 💻 Current Projects
 I’m currently working on: